 Affiliate disclosure: This article contains affiliate links to products on Chewy and Amazon.
 If you purchase through these links, PawsGuides may earn a small commission at no additional cost to you.
 We only recommend products we would use in our own multi-cat household.

 For most households, Dr. Elsey’s Ultra is the right call if odor control is the priority and budget allows.
 If you’re working with a tighter budget and have only one cat, Arm & Hammer Slide performs well enough.
 If dust is a health concern, Ökocat is worth the extra scooping work.
-And if you’re still struggling with litter box odor after trying these options, the problem might not be the litter—it might be box placement, insufficient boxes, or an underlying health issue.
+And if you’re still struggling with litter box odor after trying these options, the problem might not be the litter—it might be box placement, insufficient boxes, or an underlying health issue that needs veterinary attention.